computational-psychology/computational-psychology-www/content/pages/index.rst

 Codary Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We congratulate Amanda, Antonia & Nikolaj that their project `Codary <https://www.entrepreneurship.tu-berlin.de/menue/start_ups_events/gruendungsteams/steckbriefe/steckbrief_codary/>`_ is supported by one of the coveted Berlin Startup Scholarships since October 2020.
+You can find the website here `www.codary.org <https://codary.org/>`_ and here you can find the `press page <https://codary.org/presse/>`_.

 New publication in Journal of Vision